 Ugh!
-Don’t you hate summer colds?
-I ended up using a full box of tissues and then some!
+Don’t you hate getting a cold?
+I end up using a full box of tissues and then some!
 That made me appreciate just how fortunate I was, and how easy it was for my family to purchase more.
 But what is it like for the poor, both here in the US, and overseas?
 There is a surprisingly important donation need for both tissues and handkerchiefs.

 Food Banks, Homeless Shelters, deployed military, local elementary schools, church nurseries, preschools, and yes! even animal rescue centers, all need facial tissues, especially with cold and flu season beginning.
 And now after Hurricane Harvey, there is an even greater need.

 When I was young (gosh way back in the ’50s!) we used handkerchiefs.
 I always remember my dad carrying one.
 He would use it for any mishap that I or my siblings would have by soothing our tears or dabbing onto a scrape.
 My mother and Aunts would even crochet beautiful lace edgings on their special hankies.

-But times have changed, and no one uses handkerchiefs much any more.
-US charities do have a need for facial tissues.
+But times have changed, and no one uses handkerchiefs much anymore.
+US charities do need facial tissues.
 But in third-world countries that receive our donations such as Operation Christmas Child shoeboxes, facial tissues are quickly used and discarded.
 That adds to their garbage problem, as they often have no trash removal available.

 So depending on your charity needs, both tissues and handkerchiefs are wonderful to donate.
 Scroll to the bottom of the post to find a list of places that would love to receive them!

 Here are the best online sites I found to purchase facial tissues and handkerchiefs:

 I would recommend only getting 100% cotton (absorbent), but polyester have their uses as well.

 * Amazon: I like ordering from Amazon – I have free shipping with prime, but most items ship free at $25+ (These Geoffrey Beene ones would also be great to tuck into a Christmas stocking!)